MMA DFS Ownership And Leverage: Win UFC Tournaments

 The row I keep coming back to is the live underdog with a finish path.
 He is the one fighter whose ownership and ceiling are pulling in opposite directions: almost nobody rosters him, yet his best outcome, a second-round KO, is worth as much as anyone's on the slate.
 That divergence is the whole game.

 Stop building the same UFC lineup as everyone else.
-The Stokastic MMA Sims run the full card thousands of times and rank your builds by simulated finishing position, and the Ownership Projections show you exactly where the field is stacked, so you can leverage off the over-owned favorite onto a low-owned finisher on purpose.
-New members take 10% off their first Stokastic+ payment with code MMADFS10: start with the MMA Sims.
+The Stokastic MMA Sims run the full card tens of thousands of times and rank your builds by simulated finishing position, and the Ownership Projections show you exactly where the field is stacked, so you can leverage off the over-owned favorite onto a low-owned finisher on purpose.
+New members take 10% off their first payment on the Stokastic MMA Sims (Data + Sims) with code MMADFS10.

 A Worked Example: Reading The Ownership Gap

 The read comes down to a gap you can see on the screen: a fighter whose projection sits close to the chalk while his ownership sits far below it.
-That gap is where leverage lives, and the Contest Sims surface it by showing which low-owned fighters carry the most simulated win equity, the top-1% outcomes that actually win tournaments rather than the average score.
+That gap is where leverage lives, and the Contest Sims make it visible β the tool surfaces which low-owned fighters carry the most simulated win equity, the top-1% outcomes that actually win tournaments rather than the average score.

 Say the main event has a favorite the Sims project for 95 points at 48% owned, and on the same card a +170 underdog projects for 82 points at 7% owned, with a live path to a second-round TKO.
 The favorite is the higher projection, but 48% of the field has him, so his big night gains you nothing on nearly half the room.
 The underdog costs you 13 projected points and buys you separation from 93% of the field the instant he lands the finish.
 I make that trade in a large-field GPP whenever the rest of the lineup still has ceiling.